jandelgado/lede-dockercompiler/README.md

 (Adapted from https://openwrt.org/docs/guide-developer/patches)

 To make the package compile as properly, we need to patch it.
-OpenWRT uses the [quilt](https://en.wikipedia.org/wiki/Quilt_(software) quilt tool for patch management.
+OpenWrt uses the [quilt](https://en.wikipedia.org/wiki/Quilt_(software) quilt tool for patch management.

-From the root of your OpenWRT tree, execute:
+From the root of your OpenWrt tree, execute:

 ```bash
 $ make package/network/util/udptunnel/{clean,prepare} V=s QUILT=1